Before you launch your website, have you determined how to monitor website traffic?

 Having the right analytics is like having a focus group telling you exactly what people like, dislike, or need from your website and where adjustments can be made.

-1. What information needs to be tracked?
-Are there specific Key Performance Indicators to measure?
+- What information needs to be tracked?
+Are there specific Key Performance Indicators like leads to measure?

 Now that you’ve assessed your business needs, find a web analytic tool that works best for you.
 Here are 10 of the most popular web analytic tools on the market today (in no particular order or preference).